 \subsection{Active Detection}

 The active approaches involve embedding hidden watermarks into AI-generated content and detecting AI-generated or human-written content based on the presence of watermarks.

-Similar to passive detectors, most of existing efforts focus on text watermarking.
-As a pioneer approach, \citet{watermark-for-llm} propose WLLM (Watermarking LLMs), which splits a vocabulary into green and red tokens, prompts green tokens during text generation, and identifies the presence of green tokens to determine whether certain text is AI-generated. \citet{zhaoprovable} propose Unigram-Watermark, which extends WLLM with a fixed token grouping strategy. \citet{liu2024adaptive} introduce AWTI, an adaptive watermark token identification approach that selectively targets high-entropy tokens while leaving low-entropy tokens unchanged. \citet{christ2024undetectable} propose a cryptographically-inspired undetectable watermark, detectable only with secret keys, so as to prevent detectable changes to output distributions. \citet{zhang2024remark} propose REMARK-LLM, a watermarking framework comprising an encoding module for embedding binary signatures, a reparameterization module for mapping signatures into sparse tokens, and a decoding module for watermark extraction. \citet{dathathri2024scalable} propose SynthID-Text, an LLM text watermarking scheme that operates by modifying the sampling procedure during text generation.
+Similar to passive detectors, most of the LLM watermarking efforts focus on text.
+As a pioneer approach, \citet{watermark-for-llm} propose WLLM, which splits a vocabulary into ‘green’ and ‘red’ tokens, prompts ‘green’ tokens during text generation, and identifies the presence of ‘green’ tokens to determine whether certain text is AI-generated. \citet{giboulot2024watermax} propose WaterMax, which generates multiple text chunks, selects the one that maximizes a predefined test statistic for watermarking, and detects watermarks by evaluating the test statistic. \citet{zhaoprovable} propose Unigram-Watermark, which extends WLLM with a fixed token grouping strategy. \citet{liu2024adaptive} propose AWTI, which performs adaptive watermark token identification, selectively targeting high-entropy tokens while leaving low-entropy tokens unchanged. \citet{christ2024undetectable} propose a cryptographically-inspired undetectable watermark, detectable only with secret keys for preventing detectable changes to output distributions. \citet{zhang2024remark} propose REMARK-LLM, a watermarking framework comprising an encoding module for embedding binary signatures, a reparameterization module for mapping signatures into sparse tokens, and a decoding module for watermark extraction. \citet{dathathri2024scalable} propose SynthID-Text, an LLM text watermarking scheme that operates by modifying the sampling procedure during text generation.

 Compared to text watermarking, detecting AI-generated code based on watermarking remains an emerging task, with limited research to date.
-Based on the red-green watermarking strategy from WLLM~\citep{watermark-for-llm}, \citet{who-wrote} propose a selective watermarking technique via entropy thresholding called SWEET, which extends WLLM by prompting green tokens only at high-entropy positions, so as to preserve code utility. \citet{kim2025marking} further extend SWEET and propose a syntax token-preserving watermarking approach, called STONE, which excludes tokens critical to code execution, thereby reducing utility degradations.
+Based on the red-green watermarking strategy from WLLM~\citep{watermark-for-llm}, \citet{who-wrote} propose a selective watermarking technique via entropy thresholding called SWEET, which extends WLLM by prompting ‘green’ tokens only at high-entropy positions, so as to preserve code utility. \citet{kim2025marking} further extend SWEET and propose a syntax token-preserving watermarking approach, called STONE, which excludes tokens critical to code execution, thereby avoiding utility degradations.

-Based on our experimental evaluations in Section~\ref{sec:experiment}, existing state-of-the-art approaches demonstrate limited accuracy in detecting LLM-generated code, and present significant time and memory consumption, which slows down LLMs.
-In addition, they are restricted to open-source LLMs and cannot adapt to LLM updates and optimizations, due to the lack of universality.
+Based on our experimental evaluations in Section~\ref{sec:experiment}, existing state-of-the-art approaches demonstrate limited accuracy in detecting LLM-generated code, and present significant time and memory consumption that slows down LLMs.